A group of researchers plans to send cancer cells into space after research in a microgravity environment has shown remarkable effects.

 Spheroids are used in research that aims to identify biomolecules capable of carrying active substances in the body, because they incorporate many different proteins that among other things they induce programmed cell death.

-In healthy cells, this "biological suicide" is a mechanism that ensures proper turnover by eliminating old or damaged cells.
+In healthy cells, this “biological suicide” is a mechanism that ensures proper replacement by eliminating old or damaged cells.
 In tumors, however, this form of "death" ceases: cancer cells survive and continue to proliferate.

-Prof. Bizzarri (former ASI President): "Fancy estimates"
+Prof. Bizzarri (former ASI President): “Imaginative estimates”